keighrim/kaldi-yesno-tutorial/README.md

 ## Step 3 - Feature extraction and training

-This section will cover how to perform MFCC feature extraction and GMM modeling.
+This section will cover how to perform MFCC feature extraction and GMM-HMM modeling.

 ### Feature extraction

-Once we have all data ready, it's time to extract features for GMM training.
+Once we have all data ready, it's time to extract features for acoustic model training.

 First to extract mel-frequency cepstral coefficients.